irtimaled/BoundingBoxOutlineReloaded/README.md

 As chunks are loaded the game provides metadata about all the different structures & features in those chunks.
 The mod interprets this meta data, caches the results, and renders the bounding boxes to the screen.
 In an SMP environment this data is not present on the clients so the mod needs to run on the server where the processing happens and then the relevant metadata is sent to the clients for them to render.

-# Installing
+# Installing (Forge)

 Make sure you have Forge 1.8 installed then drop the jar file into the mods/1.8 folder.
-Remember this will need to be installed on client and server in an SMP scenario.
+Remember this will need to be installed on client and server in an SMP scenario (unless you use local dat files - see below)

+# Installing (Vanilla)

+Copy the contents of the Vanilla archive into the JAR file as per usual.
+In a SMP scenario you'll need to use local dat files - see below.

 # Configuring

 The keyboard shortcut can be configured in the standard Controls screen.

-There are two ways to edit the config - in game or cfg file editing (although cfg editing is the only option on SMP servers.)

 The following options are available for configuration